 Many of the world’s best brands, including Google, Amazon, Facebook, Virgin, and Skype, spend modest sums on advertising and instead, focus on building and improving their communities.
 Those companies understand that if people trust a brand’s community, they will extend trust to the brand.

 You do not have their budgets, but businesses have many opportunities to build online and offline communities.
-For example, you can build online communities on LinkedIn, Twitter, Facebook, your small business blog, on Instagram, or other social networks.
+For example, you can build online communities on LinkedIn, Twitter, Facebook, your small business blog, Instagram, or other social networks.
 And remember that you can’t be in all places at once.
-Pick one or two places where you can focus on building your community, and invest your time and resources there.
+Pick one or two places where you can focus on building your community and invest your time and resources there.